 Longevity is a Result of Dedicated Coaches

-Each year, about 45 coaches bring 7-member, 4-position, 5-meter BB gun teams (5 shooters and 2 alternates) to the Daisy Nationals.
+Each year, coaches bring 7-member, 4-position, 5-meter BB gun teams (5 shooters and 2 alternates) to the Daisy Nationals.
 Because the ages of these team members range from eight to fourteen years old, many parents also attend; making the Daisy Nationals a family affair.

 View interviews with former Daisy Nationals Champions.If you are unable to view the videos above, click here to download the videos.

 Many of these coaches have been attending the Daisy Nationals for years.
-For example, Rod Strenge and Bob Fix have been coaching the Buffalo, Minnesota team for thirty years.
+For example, Rod Strenge and Bob Fix have been coaching the Buffalo, Minnesota team for over thirty years.
 "Both the youth and the community benefit from the safety lessons learned, but most importantly, a much wider community benefits from the quality young men and women who are former shooters - men and women who are now serving in the armed forces, teaching school, running business, volunteering their talents and raising families", Fix commented.